crazedVic/flutter_repo_pattern/README.md

 focus on just building out the backend in one shot, no longer having to worry about any further feature creep or changes in functionality, saving time and money.

-So now that I’ve explained the "why", let’s examine the "how".
-For this demonstration I’ll be developing a mobile application using the [Flutter](https://flutter.dev/) framework, with the [Provider](https://pub.dev/packages/provider) package for state management, and the [Repository Pattern](https://deviq.com/design-patterns/repository-pattern).
+So now that we’ve explained the "why", let’s examine the "how".
+For this demonstration we’ll be developing a mobile application using the [Flutter](https://flutter.dev/) framework, with the [Provider](https://pub.dev/packages/provider) package for state management, and the [Repository Pattern](https://deviq.com/design-patterns/repository-pattern).
 What is the